yoeo/guesslang/docs/typehints.rst

   x: Container[Parent] = Container[Child]()
-  # valid: "T" is covariant:
+  # OK: "T" is covariant:
   #   "Container[Parent]" is then a base class of "Container[Child]"

 To reverse the sub-typing relation,